 - Infrastructure: Huge reinforced concrete bunkers, underground tunnels.

-- State of Disrepair: Well preserved thanks to the solidity of its construction.
+- State of disrepair: Well preserved thanks to the solidity of its construction.

 5: The Old Abbey of Landévennec